 - Chiari II malformation.

-- Associated genetic anomalies or major anatomic anomalies.
+- Associated genetic or major anatomical anomalies.

-- Significant maternal comorbidities precluding safe surgery or anesthesia
+- Significant maternal co-morbidities, precluding safe surgery or anesthesia

 - Maternal BMI >40 kg/m.

-- Abnormal placentation.
+- Abnormal placentation (praevia, abruption,

-- History of classical uterine incision or hysterotomy
+- History of classical uterine incision or hysterotomy or uterine anomaly

 - Severe fetal kyphosis (>30°).

 - Early referral is necessary to allow for comprehensive work-up, multidisciplinary counselling and planning.